PodTheCoder/edge_staking_gui/README.md

 - Restart the program & follow the steps in the GUI.

-Q: When running the .msi installer I get the error: Microsoft Defender SmartScreen prevented an unrecognised app from starting.
+Q: My installer says the app/developer is unrecognized.
+Eg. Running the .msi installer I get the error: Microsoft Defender SmartScreen prevented an unrecognised app from starting.

-A: This is expected because the Edge Staking GUI is a new program.
-To continue, click on "More info -> Run anyway"
+A: This is expected because the Edge Staking GUI is a new program and does not yet have code signing.
+To continue on Microsoft Defender Smartscreen, click on "More info -> Run anyway".
+On MacOS you might also need to explicitly choose to trust the unidentified developer.

 Q: Help I am stuck.
 Where can I get support?